codywakeford-com/arkform/docs/concepts/animations.md

 To have full control over animations is a bit more tricky.
 Generally with form animations you will need to calculate height for elements dynamically so javascript is naturally the tools of choice.

 **Animations use the `<VueTransition />` api.**
+You can find more information about this api [here](https://vuejs.org/guide/built-ins/transition#javascript-hooks)

 You can define an animation in the `nuxt.config.ts`.